Roxanne Reid - Africa Addict

 Cape Agulhas lighthouse

-Here are some places worth visiting on your way to or from Arniston.
+Here are some small towns or villages worth visiting on your way to or from Arniston.

 • L’Agulhas – southernmost tip of the continent of Africa with its lighthouse, and the Agulhas National Park (about 45km away)